mikesir87/gulp-maven-project/README.md

 Building Single-Page Applications (SPA) in war projects can be quite tricky.
 Sure, you could include the _bower_components_ in your webapp, include 30+ script tags in your html pages, and not worry about minified JavaScript code.
 But, there's a better way (for you and your users)!

 But, figuring out how to plug in various Node tools can be tricky in a Java context.
 This project serves as an example.

+The Gulp configuration takes the code from __src/main/ui__ and creates the distributable in target/gulp-webapp.
+This ensures that built code is not in the source branch, preventing accidental commits and funky war files.

 ## Project Structure